rnpnr/status/README.md

 Usage
 -----

-Execute with `status` or use `setsid -f status` to run in the background. `status` also accepts the `-d` option to print the line to `stdout` instead of setting the X root window name.
+Run `status` to launch in the background.
+Alternatively, launch to the foreground with `status -d`.
+When running in the foreground `status` prints to `stdout` instead of setting the X root window name.

 Gotchas
 -------